pbrisbin/vim-colors-off/README.md

 # vim-colors-off

-*This is very much a work in progress*

 For a number of weeks, I ran vim with `syntax off`.
 It was quite nice, with only two annoyances: